More than Meals: Food AND A Future

 The day starts early.
 Volunteers begin arriving as early as 4:00 AM.
 They know that when dawn arrives, more than 150 individuals will show up - many from a night on the street.
 Beyond the traditional "soup kitchen" guests are treated to a full meal, a warm welcome, a place of respite and respect.
 Towards the end of the month, many residents who face regular food insecurity (not enough in their paychecks to cover food) also join us.
 Parents, too, who sacrifice their own evening meals so that there is food on the table for their children.

-We participate in the Tampa Bay Information Network (TBIN) system which registers clients for social services and receive identification cards.
+We participate in the Pinellas Homeless Management Information System (PHMIS) through the Homeless Leadership Alliance, which registers clients for social services and provides identification cards.
 We distribute bus passes for doctor's appointments and clients seeking employment.
 We also provide a postal address for receiving mail and packages.

 Health & Hygiene